theCrius/v-rising/readme.md

-# V Rising Dedicated Server - Docker Container with Wine wrapper
+# V Rising Dedicated Server

+Docker Container with Wine wrapper.
 This is a temporary solution until a proper linux executable server i released.

 ## Requirements